Robinlovelace/roadwidths/README.md

 The approach proposed is as follows:

-- Get high resolution imagery, e.g. 25 cm resolution imagery from the Environment Agency via Edina, shown below.
+- Get high resolution imagery, e.g. 25 cm resolution imagery from the Environment Agency via Edina, or open data from Switzerland in GEE, shown below.
 - Create a training dataset by classifying pixels for a sample dataset, e.g. into carriageway, sidewalk (pavement), other.
 This can be done manually or with reference to other datasets such as MM Topo.
 - Download OSM highway data for the area
 - For each segment sample at intervals along the segment to get width estimates per OSM way